 So what can be done about the problem of ageism?
 Greenberg and others suggest a threefold solution: integrating older people into our lives and developing respect for them, increasing self-esteem throughout the culture so we are less afraid of ageing, and calmly accepting the inevitability of death.
 However, they pessimistically describe these areas of improvement are “pie in the sky, particularly when we think of them at a society-wide or global level of change.”

 In some respects, there is realism to such a prediction, as can we honestly expect a global shedding of the fear of death, which is perhaps the oldest, most common, and deepest fear that exists.
 Yet even if global ageism is likely a pattern that will continue in some shape or form, this does not make individual efforts to combat it worthless.
-By actively confronting fears about ageing, old age, and death, you can significantly enhance the quality of your life and gain healthier attitudes toward older people, which will improve the quality of their lives as well.
+By actively confronting fears about ageing, old age, and death, you can significantly enhance the quality of your life and gain healthier attitudes towards older people, which will improve the quality of their lives as well.